 The laboratory is located in beautiful La Jolla, California.
-We are part of the Scripps Research Institute at the Department of Immunology and Microbial Science, as well as the Department of Integrative Structural and Computational Biology.
-We are also affiliated with the Scripps Research Translational Institute, The Global Health Initiative at Scripps Research, The Center for Viral Systems Biology, The Viral Hemorrhagic Fever Consortium and The Viral Hemorrhagic Fever Immunotherapeutic Consortium, The West African Research Network for Infectious Diseases, and The Global Virus Network.
+We are part of Scripps Research at the Department of Immunology and Microbiology, as well as the Department of Integrative Structural and Computational Biology.
+We are also affiliated with the Scripps Research Translational Institute, The Global Health Initiative at Scripps Research, The Center for Viral Systems Biology, The Viral Hemorrhagic Fever Consortium, The Viral Hemorrhagic Fever Immunotherapeutic Consortium, The West African Research Network for Infectious Diseases, and The Global Virus Network.

 Do you take graduate students?

 Only in exceptional circumstances can we consider graduate students on an individual basis.
-TSRI has a graduate school called “Kellogg School of Science and Technology” and offers highly competitive graduate positions.
-Interested students should apply directly via this program and can chose our laboratory as a preference.
-Read more about the program on the website.
+Scripps Research has a graduate school and offers highly competitive (paid) graduate positions.
+Interested students should apply directly via this program – read more about the program on the website.
 We are currently looking to recruit a graduate student in immunology to join our growing team.

 Do I need publications to be successful for a postdoc position?

 Not necessarily, however, it is very hard to judge research productivity without publications (that’s not to say it’s easy to judge with publications either!).
 We honestly couldn’t care less which journal your research is in, but it is important to show that you have successfully driven productive projects from the initiation stage to the finish line.
 In line with this, we’re unfortunately unable to judge publications ‘in preparation’ or ‘under review’ – if you want us to take these under consideration, then make sure they’re on the bioRxiv (or similar) and link to them.
 If you have very few or no first-author publications, then please explain why that is the case in your email / cover letter (we understand science is unpredictable and sometimes things don’t work out).

 Do you sponsor visas?